Frequently Asked Questions

 Censys was started by the same team that created ZMap, and the Censys legacy scanner used many of the ZMap tools to collect and annotate data.
 The ZMap Project is and will remain an independent open-source project, and is primarily maintained by the Censys development team.

 What if I have a different question?

-If you didn't find an answer to your question, feel free to reach to our team at firstname.lastname@example.org.
+If you didn't find an answer to your question, please reach out to our team at email@example.com.